Monetize your tracking page with rewards

 • the delivery status of the parcel

-• Groovy Plus involves collecting and processing limited PII in order to personalise offers for consumers and improve monetisation.
+• Groovy Plus involves collecting and processing limited PII in order to personalize offers for consumers and improve monetization.
 In these cases:

 • Data is processed lawfully under GDPR (eg. consent or legitimate interest)

-• Appropriate technical and organisational safeguards are in place
+• Appropriate technical and organizational safeguards are in place

 • All processing is governed by GDPR compliant data processing agreements

-In all cases, Groovy follows GDPR principles including data minimisation, purpose limitation, security, and transparency.
+In all cases, Groovy follows GDPR principles including data minimization, purpose limitation, security, and transparency.

 Can I choose the types of rewards that I show to my customers?